-A very important audience to target with water quality education is the students in East Peoria and Morton grade schools and high schools.
-These citizens are the future stewards of the land and will eventually need to deal with the challenges resulting from increased/contaminated stormwater runoff.
-A rapid investigation indicated that the following schools have participated in watershed curriculum training.
+A very important audience to target with water quality education is the students in Metamora Grade and High Schools.
+These citizens are the future stewards of the land and will eventually need to deal with the challenges resulting from contaminated stormwater runoff.